The-OpenROAD-Project/OpenROAD/README.md

 - ``-buf_list`` are the master cells (buffers) that will be considered when making the wire segments.
 - ``-sqr_cap`` is the capacitance (in picofarad) per micrometer (thus, the same unit that is used in the LEF syntax) to be used in the wire segments.
 - ``-sqr_res`` is the resistance (in ohm) per micrometer (thus, the same unit that is used in the LEF syntax) to be used in the wire segments.
-- ``root_buffer`` is the master cell of the buffer that serves as root for the clock tree.
+- ``-root_buffer`` is the master cell of the buffer that serves as root for the clock tree.
 If this parameter is omitted, the first master cell from ``-buf_list`` is taken.
 - ``-max_slew`` is the max slew value (in seconds) that the characterization will test.
 If this parameter is omitted, the code tries to obtain the value from the liberty file.